 How to Buy a House in Mérida Mexico

-The Mexican government has recently made changes in its policies.
-This has made it easier for foreigners to purchase property in Mexico.
+Recently, the Mexican government made changes in its policies making it easier for foreigners to purchase property in Mexico.
 The liberalization of “Property Ownership Laws” helps Americans and other foreigners acquire and possess property in Mérida, Mexico.

 Under Mexican law, foreigners cannot own the property outright within the restricted zone.
 The restricted zone is defined as 50 km from the coastline and 100 km from the border.